younes2808/SmallImage2LatexOCR/README.md

 # SmallLaTeXFormulaOCR

-This is a small dataset consisting of images of mathematical formulas along with their corresponding LaTeX representations in text format.
-The dataset is intended for evaluating different LaTeX OCR (Optical Character Recognition) tools.
+This small dataset consists of images of mathematical formulas and their corresponding LaTeX representations in text format.
+The dataset is intended to evaluate different LaTeX OCR (Optical Character Recognition) tools.

 ## Dataset Description